 Netherlands Enterprise Agency, RVO

-Border Control Post
+Import through a Border Control Post

-If you import animals or animal products, they must enter the EU through an approved Border Control Post (BCP, Grenscontrolepost GCP, in Dutch) at ports and airports.
-NVWA will check the animals and animal products upon arrival.
-They do this in cooperation with Dutch Customs.
 This import inspection is not always mandatory (in Dutch).
-You can check the Dutch-language ALIM04 Definities Dier Product list (Definition of animals, animal groups and animal products list) to find out which category the animal or animal product is listed under, which regulations apply and if inspection is mandatory.
+You can check the Dutch-language ALIM04 Definities Dier Product list (Definition of animals, animal groups, and animal products list) to find out which category the animal or animal product is listed under, which regulations apply, and if inspection is mandatory.

-For foodstuffs that contain both plant products and processed animal products (composite products) rules apply as well.
+For foodstuffs that contain both plant products and processed animal products (composite products), rules apply as well.

 Report the cargo